Burch & Cracchiolo, P.A

 7432 W. Sahara Avenue, Suite 101

 Certified Specialist in Tax Law.
 Arizona Board of Legal Specialization

 Martha Patrick is a peer review rated AV® Preeminent attorney who has been recognized by The Best Lawyers in America in the field of Tax Law every year since 2008.
-Martha was named 2014 "Lawyer of the Year" in Phoenix for Tax Controversy and Litigation, a prestigious honor as only one attorney in each metropolitan market is named in represented practice areas.
-In addition, Martha has been selected as a Southwest Super Lawyer from 2007-2015 and as one of Arizona’s Finest Lawyers since the program began in 2011.
+Martha was named 2014, 2016 and 2018 "Lawyer of the Year" in Phoenix for Tax Controversy and Litigation, a prestigious honor as only one attorney in each metropolitan market is named in represented practice areas.
+In addition, Martha has been selected as a Southwest Super Lawyer from 2007-2017 and as one of Arizona’s Finest Lawyers since the program began in 2011.

 Martha joined Burch & Cracchiolo in 1987 after nine years as a senior trial attorney in the Office of Chief Counsel of the Phoenix and San Diego Districts of the Internal Revenue Service, handling both criminal and civil tax controversies.
 She also worked closely with the Criminal Investigation Division of the IRS, providing advice and legal representation in criminal tax investigations.